Caregiver story: Gordon

 Once again, Bill moved into a retirement home.
 Gordon’s insistence paid off this time, though.
 Bill liked Oakcrossing, where he’s “surrounded by his peers.
 They can share stories, play cards, and just sit with others.”
 This time, the change seems to have taken.
 This is seen in things that are typical of the move into a retirement home, “He’s eating better and more frequently, and I rarely need to take him to the doctor.”

-At Oakcrossing, Bill’s happiness has translated into his being well-liked by fellow community members.
-Art Thompson confides that Bill is popular there.
+At Oakcrossing, Bill’s happiness translated into his being well-liked by fellow community members.
+Art Thompson confides that Bill is popular in the community.
 “I love how he can crack a joke and he never cracks a smile when he tells it.
 He has a great sense of humour.
-We all like Tall Bill, as we call him.”
+Everybody likes Tall Bill, as we call him.”

 In the summer of 2019, Bill had another fall, and was moved into the assisted living floor at Oakcrossing.
 “They give him great care and assistance and respect,” says Gordon, “Through it all, they have a sense of humour.
 The people that work on the assisted living floor are great.
 They get him for breakfast, lunch and dinner.
 They check on him during the day.
 And he gets his medication.”

 The real bottom line for caring families is parent’s happiness.
 There’s great satisfaction in helping aging parents achieve contentment again.
-Gordon says, “My own life is exponentially better.
+In 2019, Gordon said, “My own life is exponentially better.
 I visit him 4 or 5 times a week.
 Sometimes for a few hours, sometimes for only 10 minutes, but they are stress free visits.
 My siblings are happy, too.

-“When I look back over the last 10 years, through the turmoil of all the moves, and all the discussions, there is a result that everyone is looking for.
+“When I look back over the last 10 years," he told us then, "through the turmoil of all the moves, and all the discussions, there is a result that everyone is looking for.
 I think some people find it easily, and others, such as my family, have to take a longer road.”